vinay108/CKA-Exam-Study-Walkthrough/Section 2: Core Concepts.md

 Kubernetes Master Componenets:

-- Master node has a list of control plan componenets.
+- Master node has a list of control plane componenets.
 ETCD: Stores cluster information and state, the ETCD is a key and value store.

 API Server: Responsible for all orchastration operations with the cluster.